Ahnaf-nub/Idkpad/README.md

 ---

-## Contribution Guidelines

-Contributions are welcome!
-- Fork this repo and submit a pull request.
-- Open issues for bugs or feature requests.
-- Please follow the contribution guidelines if present.

----

 ## Support & Contact

-- For questions, open an issue or email: your.email@example.com
+- For questions, open an issue or email: abidulhaqahnaf@gmail.com
-- (Add link to project website/forum/Discord if applicable)

 ---

-## Versioning

-- Current version: v1.0
-- See CHANGELOG.md for release notes.

----

-## Known Issues

-- (List any known issues or link to the issues page)

----

-## OSHWA Certification (if applicable)
+## OSHWA Certification

 [![OSHWA Certified Open Hardware](https://www.oshwa.org/assets/oshw-certification-logo.png)](https://certification.oshwa.org/)
 _Certification UID: (Add your UID if certified, or remove this section if not certified)_